by Pastor Tim Burt

 Every individual needs to experience the Lord for his or herself—including your children.
 You may be like Renee and I. We know our children had real experiences in the Lord growing up.
 We began training them as toddlers.
-As teenagers, they would often share their hearts on scripture that they had read, saying powerfully anointed things that ministered to our hearts.
+As teenagers, they would often share their hearts on scripture, reflecting powerfully anointed thoughts that ministered to our hearts.
 Renee and I would often rejoice in prayer, thanking God for the things He was teaching them.

 Pastor Tim Burt